ohjay/hacker-headlines/README.md

 ### Installation instructions
 _IF YOU TOO_ want to know exactly when the hamburger menu doesn't work, then you can download this extension today!
 All you have to do is ~~pay me $20~~ download all the files and load the extension into Chrome.
 Steps to do so are as follows:

+**Note: as of 8/10/15 you can also [download the extension in the Web Store](https://chrome.google.com/webstore/detail/hacker-headlines/delnkcnicmhpooaokjbbpddaeikmhkin).**

 1. **Download all the files**
     - Click "Download ZIP" in the sidebar, or execute `git clone https://github.com/ohjay/hacker-headlines.git` from the command line.